deyinkab/Wisabi-Transaction-Atm-Report/README.md

 - What is the trend of transaction volume and transaction amount over time, and are there any seasonal trends or patterns?
 - What is the most common transaction type, and how does it vary by location and customer type (Wisabi customer vs. non-Wisabi customer)?
 - What is the average transaction amount and transaction frequency per customer by occupation and age group?
-- What is the percentage of transactions that are withdrawals, savings, balance enquiries, and transfers, and how does it vary by location and time of day?
+- What is the percentage of transactions that are withdrawals, savings, balance inquiries, and transfers, and how does it vary by location and time of day?
 - What is the distribution of transaction amounts and transaction frequency, and are there any outliers?
 - Which ATM locations have the highest and lowest utilization rates, and what factors contribute to this utilization rate?
 - What is the average transaction time by location, transaction type, and time of day, and how does it vary by customer type and occupation?